Siege of Toulon (1793): Background

-After the arrest of the Girondist deputies on the 2 June 1793, there followed a series of insurrections within the French cities of Lyon, Avignon, Nîmes, and Marseille known as Federalist revolts.
-In Toulon, the federalists evicted the local chapter of the Jacobin Club, but were soon supplanted by the more numerous royalists.
-Upon the announcement of the recapture of Marseille and of the reprisals which had taken place there at the hands of the revolutionaries, the royalist forces, directed by the Baron Xavier Lebret d'Imbert, requested support from the Anglo-Spanish fleet.
-On 28 August, the British and Spanish commanders of the fleet, Admiral Sir Samuel Hood (Royal Navy) and Admiral Juan de Lángara (Spanish Navy), responded with 13,000 troops of British, Spanish, Neapolitan and Sardinian origin.
-Baron d'Imbert delivered the port of Toulon to the British navy.
+After the arrest of the Girondist deputies on 2 June 1793, there followed a series of insurrections within the French cities of Lyon, Avignon, Nîmes, and Marseille known as Federalist revolts.
+In Toulon, the Federalists evicted the local chapter of the Jacobins, but were soon supplanted by more numerous French Royalists.
+Upon the announcement of the French Republic's recapture of Marseille and the Republican reprisals committed there, the commander of the Royalist forces in Toulon, Xavier Lebret d'Imbert, requested support from the First Coalition.
+On 28 August, a combined Anglo-Spanish fleet under British Admiral Sir Samuel Hood and Spanish Admiral Juan de Lángara arrived at Toulon transporting 13,000 British, Spanish, Neapolitan and Sardinian troops.
+D'Imbert delivered the port of Toulon to the Allies.
+Reinforcement ships arrived gradually: the allied forces participating in repelling the French siege included an army, marines, and local French oppositionists.

-Toulon hoisted the royal flag, the fleur de lys, and d'Imbert declared the eight-year-old Louis XVII King of France on the first of October.
-This result produced a potentially mortal situation for the French Republic, as the city had a key naval arsenal and was the base for 26 ships of the line (about one-third of the total available to the French Navy).
-Without this port, the French could not hope to challenge the Allies, and specifically the British, for control of the seas.
+Toulon hoisted the royal flag, the fleur de lys, and d'Imbert declared the eight-year-old Louis XVII the king of France on 1 October.
+This result produced a potentially mortal situation for the French Republic, as the city had a key naval arsenal and was the base for 26 ships of the line (about one-third of the French Navy's total).
+Without this port, the French could not hope to challenge the Allies, and specifically the British, for command of the sea.
 In addition, Toulon's loss would send a dangerous signal to others preparing to revolt against the Republic.
-Although France had a large army due to its levée en masse, the Republic could not easily rebuild its navy, which had been the third largest in Europe, if the Allies and Royalists destroyed or captured much of it.
+Although France had a large army due to its levée en masse, the Republic could not easily rebuild its navy, which had been the third largest in Europe, if the Allies, Royalists and Federalists destroyed or captured much of it.
 Both the strategic importance of the naval base and the prestige of the Revolution demanded that the French recapture Toulon.